 The study was a retrospective study, which means the researchers analyzed information that had been collected before the study was designed.
 Some researchers think that retrospective studies aren't as good as studies that are designed first and then collect new information specifically for that study.

 Women who got regular screening also were more likely to be diagnosed with hormone-receptor-positive breast cancer compared to women who didn't get regular screening.
-This difference was statistically significant for African American women, which means that the difference was likely due to the difference in screening and not just to chance.
+This difference was statistically significant for Black women, which means that the difference was likely due to the difference in screening and not just to chance.

 Hormone-receptor-positive breast cancers have receptors for the hormones estrogen and/or progesterone, which tell the cancer cells to grow.
 Hormone-receptor-positive breast cancers usually can be treated successfully with several types of hormonal therapy medicines, including tamoxifen and aromatase inhibitors.
 In general, hormone-receptor-positive breast cancers have a better prognosis than cancers that are hormone-receptor-negative.